phrkdll/weavly/README.md

 _Modular API starter kit for modern applications._

 ## 🚨 Caution
 *The project is still at a very early stage.
-Do not use in production.*
+Some things may even be broken.
+Do not use in production!*

 ## 🚀 What is Weavly?